karmaniverous/entity-manager-demo/.stan/system/stan.todo.md

     to prevent widening of special keys to `string` and remove index-signature conflicts in token-aware helpers.
   - Removed temporary `item` casts in email/user search handlers; options.item is now typed by ET.

+- Typecheck: preserve global key tokens to restore token-aware helper typings
+  - Marked `hashKey` and `rangeKey` as string literals (`as const`) in src/entity-manager/entityManager.ts to prevent widening to `string` in the captured config.
+This fixes TS2769/TS2345 on addKeys/getPrimaryKey/putItems.